Hialeah firefighter speaks out on surviving fall in vehicle from Palmetto Expressway

 Pieces of Pineiro’s truck remain on the grass where he landed off the expressway.

 Florida Highway Patrol is investigating the wreck as a possible hit-and-run.
-They said the incident was a three-car crash, but one of the drivers involved did not stop and wait around to talk to investigators and left the scene.
+They said the incident was a three-car crash, but one of the drivers involved did not stop to speak with investigators and left the scene.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.